singularity-energy/open-grid-emissions-docs/docs/Overview/Using the Data.md

  fuel_category_eia930 | string | named fuel category used by EIA-930 associated with the identified `plant_primary_fuel` | [Mapping table](https://github.com/singularity-energy/open-grid-emissions/blob/main/data/manual/energy_source_groups.csv)
  timezone | string | IANA timezone name for the local timezone where the plant is physically located | EIA-860 shaped_plant_id | integer | A synthetic plant id code used when aggregating plants to the ba-fuel level.
 If blank, this plant is not aggregated | [See fleet shaping method](../Methodology/Assigning%20Hourly%20Profiles%20to%20Monthly%20Data/Shaping%20Using%20Fleet-Specific%20Profiles.md)

+### Plant Metadata Table

+This table sumarizes the methods used to assign hourly profiles to each subplant in the OGE dataset, including the aggregated "synthetic plants" representing all non-CEMS-reporting generation in each BA.

+Subplants which are aggregated to a synthetic plant are also listed in the plant metadata file, although their row will not include methodology details.
+Instead, the  row will indicate the synthetic plant that the subplant in question was aggregated into.